 Third parties often assist with purchases, for example relatives often assist first time home buyers.
 You may be asked to receive funds directly from those third parties.
-You will need to decide whether, and to what extent, you need to undertake any CDD measures in relation to the third parties.
+You will need to decide whether, and to what extent, you need to undertake any CDD (customer due diligence) measures in relation to the third parties.